saucelabs/sauce-docs/docs/screener/faq.md

 React Hooks messes up using the Screener component because it executes its magic at runtime.
 So to use Screener Steps with React Hooks, you need to use Storybook Decorators to wrap the component story.
 Here is an example script: [Storybook + Screener Steps with Hooks](https://gist.github.com/screener-io/ada0e3c51137c907ba80728ad7fab23b).

-### Does Sauce Visual interact with knobs within stories in Storybook and test as needed?
+### Does Sauce Screener interact with knobs within stories in Storybook and test as needed?

 Screener-storybook does not automatically interact with knobs, as there could potentially be an infinite number of permutations.
 If there's a UI state that the user wants to get to using knobs, then this is possible with Screener Steps.